yt-dlp/yt-dlp/README.md

-    --ffmpeg-location PATH          Location of the ffmpeg binary; either the path to the binary or its containing directory --exec [WHEN:]CMD               Execute a command, optionally prefixed with when to execute it (after_move if
+    --ffmpeg-location PATH          Location of the ffmpeg binary; either the path to the binary or its containing directory --exec [WHEN:]CMD               Execute a command, optionally prefixed with when to execute it, separated by a ":".
-                                    unspecified), separated by a ":".
-Supported
+                                    Supported values of "WHEN" are the same as that of --use-postprocessor (default:
-                                    values of "WHEN" are the same as that of --use-postprocessor.
-Same syntax as the
+                                    after_move).
+Same syntax as the output
-                                    output template can be used to pass any field as arguments to the command.
-After download, an additional field "filepath"
+                                    template can be used to pass any field as arguments to the command.
+After download, an additional field "filepath" that contains
-                                    that contains the final path of the downloaded file is also available, and if no fields are passed, %(filepath)q is appended
+                                    the final path of the downloaded file is also available, and if no fields are passed,
-                                    to the end of the command.
+                                    %(filepath)q is appended to the end of the command.
 This option can be used multiple times
     --no-exec                       Remove any previously defined --exec
     --convert-subs FORMAT           Convert the subtitles to another format (currently supported: ass, lrc, srt, vtt)